KarhouTam/FL-bench/data/README.md

 - *Randomly assign classes* (`-c`): Each client would be allocated data that belongs to `-c` classes.
 And classes for each client are randomly choosed.

-## Download Datasets
+## Download Datasets 🎨

-Most of the datasets supported by this benchmark are integrated into `torchvision.datasets`.
-So there is no extra work to be done for downloading.

 This benchmark also integrates [*LEAF*](https://github.com/TalwalkarLab/leaf), and supports *FEMNIST*, *CelebA*.
 For these datasets, this benchmark does not partition them further.

+Most of the datasets supported by this benchmark are integrated into `torchvision.datasets`, expect *Tiny-ImageNet-200*, *Covid-19*, *Organ-S/A/CMNIST*, *DomainNet*.

-Expect *Tiny-ImageNet-200*, *Covid-19*, *Organ-S/A/CMNIST*.
-For these datasets, I prepare download scripts (at [`data/download`](https://github.com/KarhouTam/FL-bench/blob/master/data/download)) for you. 🤗
+For those datasets, I prepare download scripts (at [`data/download`](https://github.com/KarhouTam/FL-bench/blob/master/data/download)) for you. 🤗

 e.g.